 Dr. Robert Martin became President of the Institute of American Indian Arts (IAIA) on July 1, 2007.
 He has led the development of a comprehensive strategic plan and a campus facilities master plan resulting in academic program expansion, growth in student enrollment, construction of four new buildings on campus and the launch of a successful capital campaign.
 Prior to joining the IAIA community, Dr. Martin was the Associate Head for the American Indian Studies program at the University of Arizona.
 He also served as President of Southwestern Indian Polytechnic Institute in Albuquerque for eight years and president of Haskell Indian Nations University for ten years.
 Under his guidance, Haskell made the transition from junior college to a university offering baccalaureate programs.
 In addition, he served as the President of Tohono O’odham Community College (TOCC) in Sells, Arizona.
 During his tenure, TOCC achieved accreditation by the Higher Learning Commission and was designated as a 1994 Land Grant Institution by the U.S. Congress.
 Dr. Martin is an enrolled member of the Cherokee Nation of Oklahoma and received his Doctorate in Educational Leadership from the University of Kansas and his bachelor’s and master’s degrees from Appalachian State University.

-Ms. Elizabeth “Liz” Menzer serves as a public member of the Board and is Vice President of Marketing and Communications for MetaStar, a non-profit entity designated by the Centers for Medicare and Medicaid Services (CMS) as Wisconsin’s Quality Improvement Organization (QIO) contractor.
-She also serves as Executive Director of the Wisconsin Center for Performance Excellence, which promotes continuous improvement and the use of a “systems” framework to help organizations maximize efficiency, profitability, quality and sustainability, and recognizes great organizations with the Wisconsin Forward Award.
-She is an Alumni Examiner for the Baldrige Performance Excellence Program and serves as a Baldrige National Quality Program training facilitator.
-She was the co-leader of the 2007 Baldrige training case study team, the first case study in the new non-profit eligibility category.
+Ms. Elizabeth “Liz” Menzer serves as a public member of the Board and is Senior Leader of Partner Development for the Studer Group’s education division, where she focuses on strategic growth of the K–12 leadership service line.
+She previously served as Vice President of Marketing and Communications for MetaStar, a non-profit entity designated by the Centers for Medicare and Medicaid Services (CMS) as Wisconsin’s Quality Improvement Organization (QIO) contractor.
+She also served as executive director of the Baldrige-based Wisconsin Center for Performance Excellence, having served in this leadership post since 2001.
+She is an alumni Baldrige examiner, and chairs the Alliance for Performance Excellence, a network of state, regional and sector-specific programs that collectively help organizations across the nation use the Baldrige Excellence Framework to improve their performance.
 She has led two international Baldrige-based site visits and served as a site visit mentor and judge for the United States Army Communities of Excellence program.
+She served on the Stoughton Area School District Board of Education for nearly a decade.
 Ms. Menzer holds a B.S. in Communications from the University of Wisconsin-Stevens Point.

 Dr. Gary S. Wheeler, President Emeritus, Glen Oaks Community College, and Professor of Higher Education, Ferris State University